Ray0124/Serial_port_value_save_GUI/README.md

-PS: In general, the python serial is more slower than the serial of the controller , so I suggest you to set delay function on your controller.
+PS: In general, the python serial is more slower than the serial of the controller , so I suggest you to set delay function on your controller.And make sure your serial datas begin to send before you press start.